ARROW: Augmented Replay for RObust World models: Introduction

 Continual learning methods are commonly grouped into parameter regularization, architectural modularity, and rehearsal/replay.
 Parameter regularization constrains parameter updates to preserve weights important for prior tasks, as in Elastic Weight Consolidation (EWC) \citep{kirkpatrick_overcoming_2017}.
 Modularity dedicates task-specific components or routes computation through task-specific pathways, exemplified by PathNet \citep{fernando2017pathnet} and Progress \& Compress (P\&C) \citep{schwarz_progress_2018}.
 Replay methods interleave stored experiences with new data to rehearse previous tasks \citep{rolnick_experience_2019, riemer_learning_2019, chaudhry2021hindsight} and are among the most effective approaches, but naive replay scales poorly because retaining complete experience histories demands large memory \citep{openai_dota_2019}.

-The state-of-the-art model-free CRL methods such as CLEAR \citep{rolnick_experience_2019} combine large replay buffers with V-trace off-policy correction and behavior cloning for stability, while replay-buffer augmentations inspired by neuroscience (e.g., selective replay based on surprise or reward) indicate that matching the global training distribution can mitigate catastrophic forgetting without storing all experiences \citep{isele_selective_2018}.
+The state-of-the-art model-free CRL methods such as CLEAR \citep{rolnick_experience_2019} combine large replay buffers with V-trace off-policy correction and behavior cloning for stability, while replay-buffer augmentations inspired by neuroscience (e.g., selective replay based on surprise or reward) indicate that matching the global training distribution can mitigate catastrophic forgetting without storing all experiences \citep{isele_selective_2018}. \rebut{More recent work has applied replay strategies to model-based agents under non-stationarity.
+For CRL specifically, \citet{kessler_effectiveness_2023} introduce Continual-Dreamer and systematically compare selective experience-replay methods on a DreamerV2 backbone.
+In an adjacent setting, adapting to a localized reward change within a single task rather than a multi-task curriculum, \citet{rahimi-kalahroudi_replay_2023} propose a \emph{local forgetting} (LoFo) replay buffer that evicts samples near newly-observed states rather than the oldest, enabling DreamerV2 and PlaNet to handle local environment changes.}